Yellow gemstones

 Color saturation drives the price.
 Pale yellow is considered lower grade than fancy yellow; fancy intense and fancy vivid are the top grades and command significant premiums.

-solar plexus chakra stones page for hedged practice notes.
+Crystal tradition pairs yellow with the solar plexus chakra.
+See our solar plexus chakra stones page for hedged practice notes.